RaghvendraSinghA/data-project-database/maharashtra_psql/README.md

 It includes database setup scripts, SQL queries, and output visualizations.

+NOTE: If in data folder there is no mh_data.csv file then download that from given link below         and paste it in data folder with name mh_data.csv
+    link of mh_data : (https://www.data.gov.in/catalog/company-master-data)

 ### Database Setup

 The `db_setup` directory contains SQL scripts for: